Low FODMAP | Lactose-Free | Air Fryer + Stovetop | ~30 min | 6 Servings

 4 stalks (60 g) green onions, green tops only, thinly sliced

-1 medium (60 g) lemon, cut into wedges
+2 medium (120 g) lemons, cut into wedges

-Start the rice: Combine rice, broth, and salt in a medium saucepan.
-Bring to a boil over medium-high heat, stir once, reduce to low, cover, and simmer 18 minutes.
-Remove from heat; steam, covered, for 5 minutes, then fluff with a fork.
-The rice will finish slightly underdone; it will finish cooking inside the peppers in the oven.
+Start the rice.
+Combine rice, broth, bay leaf, smoked paprika, and salt in a medium saucepan.
+Bring to a boil over medium-high heat, stir once, reduce to low, cover, and simmer for 18 minutes.
+Remove from heat, steam-cover for 5 minutes, fluff with a fork, discard the bay leaf, then stir in lemon juice, lemon zest, and parsley.

-Calories: ~600
+Calories: ~560

 Protein: ~46 g

-Carbohydrates: ~71 g
+Carbohydrates: ~66 g

-Fat: ~15 g
+Fat: ~13 g

-Broth check: Confirm no onion or garlic on the label.
+Broth check.
+Confirm no onion or garlic on the label.